-Are you a small eCommerce business looking to perfect your eCommerce delivery management process?
+Are you a small eCommerce business looking to perfect your eCommerce delivery management system?
 Well, if you are, then you are in the right place.

-In this interview, we speak with Rory O’Connor, Founder, and CEO of Scurri, to shed some light on how small eCommerce businesses can access the global market through efficient eCommerce delivery management systems and improve customer service standards.
+To better understand this, we spoke with Rory O’Connor, Founder, and CEO of Scurri, to shed some light on how small eCommerce businesses can access the global market through efficient eCommerce delivery management systems and improve customer service standards.

 Today, online shoppers demand access to real-time tracking of their parcels, as well as timely updates on the status of their returned items and confirmation of when it is received back at the seller’s location.